TosbackCgusBridge-Bot/CGUs-versions/Champssports/Privacy Policy.md

 **Information Disclosure**
 We may disclose the information we collect from and about you as follows:

-1. Among the Foot Locker family of companies including Foot Locker, Lady Foot Locker, Kids Foot Locker, Footaction, Final-Score, Champs Sports, Eastbay, CCS and SIX:02.
+1. Among the Foot Locker family of companies including Foot Locker, Lady Foot Locker, Kids Foot Locker, Footaction, Final-Score, Champs Sports, Eastbay, and SIX:02 for their own marketing purposes.
 2. To our service providers, if the disclosure will enable them to perform a business, professional, or technical support function for us.
 3. To carefully-selected third party partners, so that they may inform you of offers, promotions and services.
 4. For payment processing and authorization, fraud protection and credit risk reduction, website evaluation and data analysis, and distributing marketing and promotional material